hai-vr/documentation/docs/research/nochat/index.md

   - Either way, the original scripts expect some of their fields to be initialized before some of their methods are invoked.
   - For now, I'm modifying the original script to force `OnEnable` to execute `Awake` if Nochat is running.
 - Shaders don't use Single Pass Instanced, so they only render on one eye.
 I have to [upgrade them myself](https://github.com/cnlohr/shadertrixx?tab=readme-ov-file#alert-for-early-2022).

+## Source code

+If you want to take a look, this proof-of-concept is on [GitHub](https://github.com/hai-vr/nochat).

+Obviously, based on everything I've written above, don't install it in your project and expect it to just work, this is an experimental project.